 - I have worked in the public sector, private sector and third sector.
 Formal letters, reports, leaflets, staff handbooks, contracts … if your company uses them, I’ve probably proofread them!

 - I can use Adobe InDesign for typesetting/book design.

 I graduated from Loughborough University in 2001 with a degree in Fine Art (Painting).
 I worked in various administrative and managerial roles within the charity sector before becoming director of Help For Writers in 2015, a post which I held until December 2019.

 I usually price my work by the hour.
-In order to gauge how long a project will take, I do a free, no-obligation sample edit of a few pages.
+For copyediting and proofreading, in order to gauge how long a project will take, I do a free, no-obligation sample edit of a few pages.
 This enables me to give you an accurate price and also allows you to see my style and approach and decide whether you think I’d be a good fit for your work.
+For developmental editing, which is more ‘big picture’ in nature, I take a look at the manuscript and provide an estimate of the number of hours the work is likely to take.
 If you would like to discuss your project, please contact me.

 I charge £10 per 1,000 words for pieces of fewer than 10,000 words.

 When I’m not working or looking after my young daughter, you’re most likely to find me knitting, drawing or painting.
 You can see some of my artwork here, and you can even purchase a print here!
 I also enjoy jogging (although ‘shambling’ might be a better description).
 I love listening to music, particularly rock, metal, blues, goth, industrial, visual kei, pop and folk.
 I play the guitar and the piano with borderline competence.
 I am reasonably good at French and, being a language junkie, have tried my hand at various other languages including Japanese, Latvian and Russian.